Sanduuz/CTFWriteUps/HTBBusinessCTF2023/Reversing/Cobalt COBOL/writeup.md

 ### Punch cards?

-A punch card is a piece of stiff paper that holds digital data represented by the presensce or absence of holes in predefined positions.
+A punch card is a piece of stiff paper that holds digital data represented by the presence or absence of holes in predefined positions.

 How would one actually get any data out of these cards?